What is ASD?

 - Don’t take cheese, which contains more amount of saturated fat.
 Instead of that, choose low-fat cheeses such as farmer’s cheese, low-fat cottage cheese, and part-skim ricotta.

-Foods to Add in Diet
+Foods to Add to the Diet

 - Choose foods like beans, fish (oily fish), peas and skinless poultry. which contains protein without an excessive amount of cholesterol.